 The reality is, you have 57 days with a server, 54 days with a cook, and 124 days with your most expensive employee, your manager.
 These numbers really paint a picture of what restaurant operators are facing.
-Add to that the lowest unemployment in decades in the US and things are bleak for restaurant hiring.

 Now that you see what the average tenure of an employee is; do you still think it is prudent to spend 4 or 5 days on-boarding/training a person that is only going to be around 54 days?
 That training time for a server/cook could equate to 10% of their entire employment period at a higher than normal hourly wage.

 Here is what we have to do in the industry to minimize these effects.